dhruvdhody/IETF-DeepDive/README.md

 ### Guidance and Tips

+Review BoF Request to make sure it provides relevant information to IESG/IAB.
+Review proposed charter for the WG for readability and scoping the work.

 ### Deliverable
 - The scope is vague
 - Lack of clear deliverables – What concrete RFCs or documents will be produced?